 Why is BIMI so important for marketers? #

-Finally, there's an argument that BIMI better trains your customers to recognize messages from you, so if a scammer ever tries to take advantage of your customers, you're protecting them by making it easier to recognize those spoofed messages aren't legitimate.
+There's an argument that BIMI better trains your customers to recognize messages from you, so you're protecting them by making it easier to identify messages that aren't legitimate.
+The BIMI framework has protections against illegitimate senders spoofing logos.
 This makes BIMI especially powerful for more at-risk businesses like banks, social media platforms, and major retailers.

 How does BIMI work? #

-Although BIMI is being developed by a larger group of providers, right now it's only live in production at Yahoo via webmail or their mobile mail app.
+Although a larger group of providers is developing BIMI, right now, it's only live in production at Yahoo via webmail or their mobile mail app.
 Gmail currently only has a private pilot for BIMI, but we're expecting them and Comcast to announce public adoption soon. ⏳

 How do you implement BIMI? #